Welcome to ADHV

 We are pleased to announce that the NoVo Foundation has awarded a grant to support ADHV.
 This funding will be crucial in establishing our facility, which promotes mobility, independence, and well-being for individuals in our community.

-ADHV has officially established headquarters in Kingston's factory district, located within the Pajama Factory.
-This space will serve as our new education center, offering participants opportunities for education, custom device fabrication, and collaborative learning.
-We look forward to growing our community and enhancing the quality of life for people with physical limitations through this facility.
+ADHV has officially established headquarters in Kingston's factory district which will serve as our new education center, offering participants opportunities for education, custom device fabrication, and collaborative learning.
+We look forward to growing our community and enhancing the quality of life for everyone involved.

 To better cater to our community, our facility requires several capital upgrades, with one crucial aspect being improved accessibility for participants using wheelchairs.
 While we have received proposals and are currently navigating the permitting procedures, substantial costs are entailed in such enhancements.
 Nonetheless, even before this update, our community partners have shown their support toward this particular initiative.
 The following partners have already contributed, and we gladly welcome additional donations to help us reach our objective.